 Joshua Tree National Park in southeastern California is the meeting place of the Mohave and the Colorado deserts.
 Along with the Joshua Trees themselves you can see the wonder of nature as water has eroded the rocks in this park.
 Must see locations are Scull Rock, Barker Dam, Mecca Hills, and Cholla Cactus Garden.

 Kings Canyon National Park

 Kings Canyon National Park is located next to and connected to Sequoia National Park.
 This park is one of the least visited parks due to its lack of roads, it was decided to leave this park as untouched as possible.
 Most of the park can only be access by overnight backcountry hiking.
 There are things that you can see without an overnight pack, like Boyden Cavern, Grant Gove, and Kings Canyon Scenic Byway that follows along Kings Canyon.

 Death Valley National Park

 Death Valley National Park unlike its name sounds is a beautiful desert filled with surprisingly beautiful and vibrate places, but visiting this park in the offseason is much more enjoyable.
 October through May is the perfect time to visit Death Valley and the temperatures are much more tolerable.
 Beside RV rental companies will not let you take their RVs into Death Valley in the summer months.

 Lassen Volcanic National Park

-Lassen Volcanic National Park is locate 50 miles east of Redding California.
-The worlds largest volcanic dome lies here.
+Lassen Volcanic National Park is located 50 miles east of Redding California.
+The world’s largest volcanic dome lies here.
 Discover the earths healing powers as you see the devastation that occurred in the 1915 volcanic eruption and how now the flora and fauna flourish between the rocks of the hardened lava.
-There are 150 miles of trails to explore though this park for all skill levels.
+There are 150 miles of trails to explore through this park for all skill levels.